 - Open the Site Styles panel and click the font tweak for your text.
 The name of the tweak varies depending on your template and the type of text (such as header or body text).
 Visit Changing fonts for more help.

 - Use the search bar at the top of the font list to see if the font or fonts you found are available.

 - When you find a font that's supported for your language, click it.

 - Update the tweak for each type of text on your site.
 For example, if your site has body text, navigation links, and headers, update the tweak for each of these.

 - Exit Site Styles.
 You should now be able to type in your preferred language.

 If your text's special characters still don't show, try copying and pasting the text in from a separate document or a language translator tool.
 We recommend pasting as plain text to remove any unwanted formatting.

 Adobe Fonts also has fonts optimized for some non-English languages.
 Visit Adobe Fonts to explore those options, then follow Step 2 above to see if those fonts are available on your site.
-For more help, visit Using Adobe Fonts with Squarespace.
+For more help, visit Changing fonts.

 There isn't currently a built-in way to add right-to-left (RTL) text to a Squarespace site.